b0vik/python-sgc/README.md

-# python-sgc
+# SGC CLI
-Python library for the Sub Gen Cluster
+This is a command-line client for the Sub Gen Cluster. (todo: more elaboration)